 Fingerprint meanings about the character through palmistry

-Sometimes we find a pattern which doesn’t seem to fit into any of them, such as a double loop which can at first glance look like a composite whorl.
+Sometimes we find a pattern which doesn’t seem to fit into category exactly, such as a double loop.
+The double loop can at first glance look like a composite whorl.
 When this happens, it is essential to examine the triradius.
 A triradius is a ‘Y’ shaped pattern of ridges that split into three directions, usually found on one or two sides of the print.
 If there is only one triradius it is a loop, with two triradii, it is in the category of a whorl.

 How to read the fingerprint

 The central part of the fingerprint pattern is where we can analyse its form.
 If the shape appears to be high up on the tip of the finger, it can show someone who is mainly the intellectual type.
 If the pattern is lower on the fingertip, towards the top crease, it can denote a more practical person.

 To get a basic understanding of the fingerprints, combine attributes of the fingers to the meaning of the print.
 A whorl ranks the highest form and shows the strongest trait.
 You can then potentially see where the persons’ talent lies if you find a whorl on any of the fingers.
 A loop on a finger shows flexibility and an easy-going manner.

 Combine the meanings of the fingers to the print

 - The index finger (Jupiter) relates to our inner self, leadership and influence.

 - The middle (Saturn) shows our boundaries, seriousness and responsibilities.

 - The ring (Apollo) is where we see our sense of style, charisma and creativity.